aimeemikaelac/network_systems/hw1/README.md

 			file.
 The default is 8080.
 	  -h		Print the help message and exit.
 ```
+Please not that this program is intended to only be used on Linux system, as the file path
+lookups depend on Linux file path separators and file system calls.

 ## Configuration Options
 The configuration file follows the same format as is specified by the assignment.
 Below are